AlexShermon/RCS-NVivo/README.md

 # Further Resources

-The further resources folder contains open-source academic literature and content which you can use to develop your understanding of NVivo.
+Files prefixed with FR are further open-source resources which you can use to develop your understanding of NVivo beyond the scope of these learning labs.

 # Any Questions?